 This is the 52-Week Bible Reading Plan I chose.
 I like that it had variety.
 Each day had a different type of book so I wasn’t bogged down in one section for a long period of time.
 (I did find it quite ironic that the Law section was on Monday.
 Couldn’t they have started the week off with something a little lighter?)

-Most of the times I followed the chronological path of the guide, but sometimes I was so engulfed with a book, like Daniel or John, that I went rogue and spent the next few days finishing the book.
+Most of the times I followed the chronological path of the guide and noted down my plans in a Christian Planner, but sometimes I was so engulfed with a book, like Daniel or John, that I went rogue and spent the next few days finishing the book.
 This mindset of highlighting what I read really, really helped me, so if you’ve struggled with reading the Bible in its entirety, you may want to adopt this plan.